TIBCOSoftware/flogo-contrib/activity/awsiot/README.md

+---
+title: AWS IoT
+weight: 4605
+---
 # tibco-awsiot
-This activity provides your flogo application the ability to update a device shadow on Aws.
+This activity provides your flogo application the ability to update a device shadow on AWS.

 ## Installation